 - legally binding employment relationship

 FWF publicly reports on the progress of member companies towards implementation of the Code.
 FWF also works closely with a network of stakeholder organisations in production countries.
 FWF’s 80 member companies are based in nine European countries, and represent around 120 brands.
 FWF member products are sold in 20,000 retail outlets in more than 80 countries around the world.
 FWF is active in nine production countries in Asia, Europe and Africa.

-More info on the Fair Wear Foundation can be found on Wikipedia or just watch the follwoing video.
+More info on the Fair Wear Foundation can be found on www.fairwear.org or you can watch the following video.

 The Fair Wear Formula

 IRIEDAILY - Factories & Textile Chain

 Iriedaily Brand Performance Check 2019

 *** The reports are always about the previous year